Making a Cigar: How to Grow Tobacco for Cigars

 Tobacco grows in Cuba during its four-month dry season, which averages just 2″ of rain per month.
 Cuba’s weather system functions as a model for growing all cigar tobacco leaf around the world, but the process is anything but simple.

-Cultivating Tobacco Seeds
+How to Cultivate Tobacco Seeds

 Cigar tobacco seeds are especially tiny, comparable to those of dried poppy.
 This makes them especially weak and fragile, even though they grow a mighty product.
 Therefore, this delicate beginning must be carefully cultivated.